Raymond F. Wagner Q.C.

-Mr. Wagner has appeared before all levels of court including in Atlantic Canada, Ontario, Quebec, Saskatchewan, and at the Federal Court and Supreme Court of Canada.
+Mr. Wagner has appeared before all levels of court including in Atlantic Canada.
+As well, he has appeared in courts in Ontario, Quebec, Saskatchewan, and at the Federal Court and Supreme Court of Canada.

 Mr. Wagner routinely presents to members of the CBA (NS and ON), the Atlantic Provinces Trial Lawyers Association (APTLA), the Ontario Trial Lawyers Association (OTLA), the American Association for Justice (AAJ), Le Barreau du Quebec, Osgoode Class Action Symposium and other associations and conferences.
 Mr. Wagner has participated as an active member of the Nova Scotia Statutory Costs and Fees Committee, the NSBS Rules Committee, a Contingency Fee Agreement subcommittee and the Nova Scotia Bar and Bench Civil Procedure Rules Committee.
 He organized and addressed the first Nova Scotia Barristers Society Class Action Conference.
 Mr. Wagner founded and was first president of APTLA, and was also first Chairman of the Canadian Caucus of the AAJ.